MBuchalik/git-desktop-browser/README.md

 ## Installing

 Currently, `Git Desktop Browser` is only available for Windows.

-Simply download the latest release from the[releases page](https://github.com/MBuchalik/git-desktop-browser/releases).
+To install the application, simply download the latest release `.exe` file from the [releases page](https://github.com/MBuchalik/git-desktop-browser/releases/latest) and run it.

 > We do not have an auto-update mechanism yet, so please check out the releases page from time to time.